Mikka6489/engineer-gaming/README.md

 # Engineer Gaming
-a mindustry mod i spent a bit too much time on stupid dumbass idiot hedgehog
+Engineer Gaming, goes the saying. this mod add new conveyors, turrets and resources that can be used to speed up and buff the mindustry experience lol.
+Basically a mindustry mod i spent too much time on